 Find a New Way to Hold Baby

 Throughout the past few months or longer, you have created a unique bond with your infant.
-That bond is something engrained in you and your infant.
-When holding baby while reducing breastmilk production, try to avoid using the same holds you used when breastfeeding; your mind will tell your breasts it’s time to breastfeed and stimulate milk production.
-Also, hold baby’s head away from the breast.
+That bond is something ingrained in you and your infant.
+When holding the baby while reducing breastmilk production, try to avoid using the same holds you used when breastfeeding; your mind will tell your breasts it’s time to breastfeed and stimulate milk production.
+Also, hold the baby’s head away from the breast.
 Infants will nuzzle the breast and root, stimulating breastmilk production.

 Skip the Prescription Medications

 Prescription medications like bromocriptine have been used in the past to reduce prolactin.
 Prolactin is directly related to breastmilk production.
 This drug and others are not proven to speed up rapid milk reduction.
 They can, however, cause negative side effects.